 - Trust Marketing Platform

 Digital marketers must stay up-to-date on current trends and insights.
 The problem is, we’re all (beyond) busy.
 It’s hard to find time in the workday to sift through swarms of news and knowledge.
-We need information fast - and we’ve found it for you in the form of emailed marketing newsletters.
+We need information fast - and don't have time to separate the decent from the great.

 However, in solving one problem, we’ve created another.
 81% of B2B marketers list email newsletters as their favored form of content marketing and, quite frankly, our inboxes are a popular place to be.
 Not surprisingly then, there are a litany of choices.
 We'd love to help you sift through the noise and get straight to the gems.

 Founder: Harry Dry

 Marketing Examples keeps it simple, and as a result, has built quite the reputation for itself with over 50,000 subscribers.
 Harry’s content is smart, versatile, and aesthetically great to look at.
 Further, when it comes to marketing and communication, there’s nothing he doesn’t cover in his case studies.
 Aside from detailed guidelines and examples, each email consists of quick tips you can start using for your business today.
 As far as marketing newsletters go, this one’s too good to ignore.

 Founder: Alex Lieberman